-The NAU8822 operates with analog supply voltages from 2.5V to 3.6V, while the digital core can operate at 1.7V to conserve power.
-The loudspeaker BTL output pair and two auxiliary line outputs can operate using a 5V supply to increase output power capability, enabling the NAU8822 to drive 1 Watt into an external speaker.
+The NAU8822L operates with analog supply voltages from 2.5V to 3.6V, while the digital core can operate at 1.7V to conserve power.
+The loudspeaker BTL output pair and two auxiliary line outputs can operate using a 5V supply to increase output power capability, enabling the NAU8822L to drive 1 Watt into an external speaker.
 Internal register controls enable flexible power saving modes by powering down sub-sections of the chip under software control.

-The NAU8822 is specified for operation from -40°C to +85°C, and is available with full automotive AEC-/Q100 & TS16949 qualification.
-It is packaged in a cost-effective, space-saving 32-lead QFN package.
+The NAU8822L is specified for operation from -40 $^{\circ}$ C to +85 $^{\circ}$ C, and is available in a cost-effective, space-saving 32-lead QFN package.